Main Players in the Neurochemistry of Emotion

 Subjective experiences increase dopamine depending on enjoyment, but things like chocolate, physical touching and holding, nicotine, and stimulants universally increase dopamine.
 The key is not to expect or chase high dopamine levels through unhealthy activity levels.

-Meditation can also boost this motivation and pleasure-seeking molecule.
+Meditation can boost this motivation and pleasure-seeking molecule.

 Physical Activity: Exercise will be different depending on how much you enjoy the exercise – if you enjoy it, exercise will double your dopamine output above baseline.

-Close social connections that release oxytocin have also been found to trigger the release of dopamine.
+Close social connections that release oxytocin have also been found to trigger dopamine release.

 Serotonin:

 Serotonin: Improves mood, sleep, and digestion.
 Serotonin is known as a "feel-good" chemical and can help stabilize your mood, making you feel calmer, more focused, and happier.
 Even though it works as a neurotransmitter, much of your body’s serotonin is stored in the lining of your intestines before being released into the bloodstream.
 Increasing the intake of foods such as salmon, eggs, cheese, or nuts can help improve serotonin levels.
-Exercising and healthy exposure to the sun are also known to increase serotonin levels and improve overall mood.
-The best ways to increase serotonin include:
+Exercise and healthy sun exposure are also known to increase serotonin levels and improve overall mood.
+The best ways to increase serotonin are listed at right.

-The best ways to increase serotonin includeSpend 5 minutes in nature.
+One of the best ways to increase serotonin is to spend 5 minutes in nature.
+Other Strategies include:

 GABA:

 GABA is the primary inhibitory neurotransmitter of the CNS (central nervous system); it helps calm the nervous system and reduces anxiety.
 Benzodiazepines (Benzos), such as Klonopin, Xanax, and Ativan, as well as alcohol, increase the effect of GABA.
 This usually feels great, like a warm hug, and the world suddenly becomes a friendly, wonderful place, with a soothing sense of calm.
-Unfortunately, this effect is short-lived because our body will turn down the effect that GABA has on receptors, and we are left in a condition where GABA is not as effective (even when we have normal amounts of GABA).
+Unfortunately, this effect is short-lived because our bodies downregulate the receptors GABA acts on, leaving us in a state where GABA is less effective (even when we have normal GABA levels).
 Brief or short-term use of these drugs can be helpful, but using them consistently over time (several months) will increase dependency, dysregulate our GABA system, and create a state of withdrawal that is much worse than the anxiety they help with initially.
 In response to Benzos and alcohol, the body downregulates GABA receptor activity, disrupting its effectiveness, which, as these drugs wear off, increases stress, feelings of fear and anxiety, disrupts sleep, and ultimately creates more of a need for the drugs.
 GABA makes us feel good, safe, and that everything is ok, but when GABA is downregulated, we feel the opposite, that the world is not ok, and we are in danger, which heightens our state of anxiety.

 Natural strategies to increase GABA include: